atoma-network/atoma-infer/README.md

 In production:
 `$ cargo run --release --features nccl -- --config_path CONFIGURATION_FILE_PATH`.

+## Build considerations

+1. When building the project with NCCL support, ensure that the CUDA toolkit version is compatible with the NVIDIA driver version.
+You can check your CUDA version by running `nvcc --version`.
+2. Current flash-attention2 version is only compatible with sm_8x/sm_90 GPUs or newer.

 ## Paged Attention

 Paged Attention is an innovative technique for managing KV cache memory in LLMs.
 It significantly improves inference efficiency, especially for long-context scenarios.
 For more details, see the [original paper](https://arxiv.org/pdf/2309.06180).